dhis2/developer-portal/blog/2026-06-01-emr-dhis2-integration-survey/index.md

     ]
 ---

 From late 2025 into early 2026, the DHIS2 Extensibility team teamed up with the DHIS2 health domain experts to take a closer look at how EMRs are being used together with DHIS2 today.
 We ran two surveys to understand what implementers are actually building, and where the recurring pain points sit.
 This post walks through the headline findings.
-If you want to dig into the details, you can find the full report [here](#) (INSERT LINK HERE).
+If you want to dig into the details, you can find the full report [here](https://drive.google.com/file/d/1--mxpTiePDsrBNzmiVy5ggqEmcjDtciU/view?pli=1).

 <!-- truncate -->